ivanvorobei/SPStorkController/README.md

 pod 'SparrowKit'
 ```

-If you use `pod SPStorkController`, library [SparrowKit](https://github.com/IvanVorobei/SparrowKit) install automatically.
+If you use `SPStorkController`, library [SparrowKit](https://github.com/IvanVorobei/SparrowKit) install automatically.

 ## License
 `SPStorkController` is released under the MIT license.
 Check LICENSE.md for details